SIVANNKHOld/FeedMe/README.md

 # FeedMe
 ## WELCOME HERE!
 This is a simple plugin and easy to set your food in game.</br >
-Just feed yourself by command.
+Just feed yourself by typing the command.

 ---